Passport Photo Dimensions - Complete Measurement Guide

 | Schengen 🇪🇺 | 35 x 45 | 1.38 x 1.77 | 0.78:1 |

 The table shows why you should never assume all passport photos are the same.
-India and the USA use the square 2x2 format, but many other countries use a different rectangle and a different head position.
+India now uses 35×45mm portrait format, while USA uses 2×2 square format.
+Many other countries use different ratios and head-position rules.
 If you travel often or apply for multiple visas, keep a separate size guide for each document type.

 How to Measure the Photo Correctly